 Where to Stay in Salisbury for Sightseeing

-We recommend these highly-rated hotels and inns with easy access to the top attractions in and around Salisbury:
+For those planning on spending time exploring Salisbury and nearby Stonehenge, we recommend these highly rated hotels and inns with easy access to the top attractions in and around this historic city:

 - Luxury Hotels: A good option for those seeking upscale accommodations, Milford Hall Hotel offers mid-range pricing, a convenient location, friendly staff, a period-style lounge, and a great afternoon tea.
 A high-end stay can also be enjoyed at The Chapter House, a charming family-run boutique hotel set in a 16th-century building and featuring rooms with unique custom décor, comfortable bedding, and a restaurant.
 Although set a little farther outside Salisbury-it's located a short drive from Wilton House-the fancy Howard's House Hotel is a country oasis offering plenty of peace and quiet, luxurious rooms, and great dining.

 - Mid-Range Hotels: At the higher-end of the mid-range category in terms of quality, The Pembroke Arms Hotel is a charming four-star boutique hotel featuring attentive staff, classic style, open fires, and a wonderful English breakfast.
 The three-star King's Head Inn is set in a handy central location and features well-appointed bathrooms, and tea and coffee making facilities in its rooms.
 Also worth considering is the Three Crowns Guest House, set in a listed building overlooking the River Nadder and featuring quality rooms and bedding, and a peaceful night's sleep.